danbev/learning-wasi/notes/component-model.md

     }
 ```
 And the `call_something` function will take care of converting from the core
-wasm types, in this case two i32 which the first one represents a pointer into
+wasm types, in this case two i32 of which the first one represents a pointer
-the linear memory, and the second is the lenght:
+into the linear memory, and the second is the length:
 ```rust
 pub unsafe fn call_something<T: Component>(arg0: i32,arg1: i32,) -> i32 {
   ...